snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

 Created a registration page for driver.
 When driver registers to the "Bearcat Commute" application, a user account is created and the records are stored in database.
 So driver registration page has been made functional.
 Same steps to be followed for making rider's page functional.

 Developing the UI Prototype for driver page with functionalities like ride offered, route available and schedule of available rides.( Driver broadcast data)

+Helping the team in designing the workshop document and also learning the C# technology to make and understanding the connections between front and back end.